ha5ha6/judy_blog/_pages/cartpole.md

 - analyze and visualize weights and gradients of DQN and RBF

-- check different activation functions, e.g. SiLU
+- tune NN capacities, check different activation functions, e.g. SiLU or try NRBF

 - increase the difficulty of the task by setting threshold to 180deg or to longer step length